Holiday Spruce 12″ Square, Free Crochet Pattern + Video

-The Holiday Spruce 12 ” Square is a gorgeously textured square that can be made in fun seasonal colors.
+The Holiday Spruce Crochet Square is a gorgeously textured square that can be made in fun seasonal colors.
 Incorporating such stitches as post stitches, puff stitches, basic stitches, and more, the result is an engaging project with tons of texture and interest.
 If desired you can make a bunch of these and stitch them together to make a very special blanket!

-Click below to watch a full video tutorial on how to make this project:
+Watch a full video tutorial on how to make the Holiday Spruce Crochet Square:

 Part 1 of the square (rounds 1-10)